sptrakesh/http-router/README.md

 ```

 ## Use
-The **HttpRouter<Response>** class exposes two methods that are used to set up
+The **HttpRouter<UserData, Response>** class exposes two methods that are used to set up
 and perform routing:
 * **add** - Use to add paths or parametrised paths to the router.
-  * This is *not* thread safe.
+  * This is thread safe.
 Configuring routing should generally not need
-  thread safety, but if you need to ensure safety, use mutexes or similar
-  concepts to prevent concurrent access to router.
+  thread safety, but just in case route additions are set up lazily in a
+  multi-threaded environment, a `std::mutex` is used to ensure thread safety.
+  * Duplicate routes will throw a [`spt::http::router::DuplicateRouteError`](src/error.h) exception.
 * **route** - When a client request is received, delegate to the router to handle
   the request.